 The following are examples of the ways legal malpractice insurance policies are written in regard to selection of counsel.

-In this situation, the insurer typically chooses a defense attorney from a pre-selected “panel” of firms and attorneys that regularly do work assigned by the insurance carrier.2 The selection made by the insurer must be approved by the insured.
+In this situation, the insured typically chooses a defense attorney from a pre-selected “panel” of firms and attorneys that regularly do work assigned by the insurance carrier.2 The selection made by the insured must be approved by the insurer.

 The duty to defend and the selection of counsel are vital considerations in legal malpractice insurance policies.
-Whether the insurer appoints counsel, the insured selects their own, or both parties collaborate in the decision, the specific terms of the policy can significantly affect how claims are handled.
 Clearly understanding these provisions can ensure that the legal malpractice coverage aligns with your needs, offering the best possible defense in the event of a claim.

 When you’re assessing professional liability insurance policies, be sure to consult with insurance experts, like Pearl Insurance.
 Our tailored approach and expertise in the legal realm can help guide you in selecting the most suitable coverage for your unique practice.